Laughter is brightest where food is best - Irish Proverb

 Aquaponics is relatively new to the UK and, as such, we are keen to make ourselves available for student projects, school work experience, coursework or dissertations.
 We want our aquaponic journey to be as open-source as possible.

 We have limited opportunities for individuals or small groups to use our initiative as a case study.
-Oliver, our CEO, is educated to post-graduate level with an MPhil.
+Oliver, is educated to post-graduate level with an MPhil.
 He has worked extensively over the years with different school and student groups on practical project work and so can ably support as a critical-friend when considering research criteria and hypotheses.
 More importantly, we can also provide real-life data.